How to Deal With The Problems of an Understaffed Restaurant

 If you haven’t already, consider simplifying or streamlining your menu so that you only offer a few items—but that your staff makes very well.
 In short, focus on quality options over how many menu items you offer.
 In addition to spending less money on inventory, this can enable you to streamline food preparation and reduce the number of cooking stations that have to be online.

-For example, offering three or four different salads will enable your staff to pre-prepare them before customers even arrive at your restaurant, speeding up the serving process and freeing up time for your BOH staff.
+For example, offering three or four different salads will enable your staff to pre-prepare them before customers arrive at your restaurant.
+This will speed up the serving process and free up time for your BOH staff.
 Experiment a little and see what other food prep processes can be sped up by pre-preparation.

 Purchase pre-prepared ingredients

 Do you really need to have one of your line chefs chopping vegetables or peeling potatoes?
-Unless such culinary mundanity is part of the experience your diners expect, these are steps of the food preparation process that really do not have to be done in house.
+Unless such culinary mundanity is part of the experience your diners expect, these are steps of the food preparation process that do not have to be done in-house.
 Many vendors offer ingredients that come at least partially pre-prepared, saving your kitchen staff time.

 It is certainly true that pre-prepared ingredients can cost a bit more money per unit, but the time saved by your kitchen staff may very well make up for the additional costs.